 - Multiple Reference Pun: Their yearly assessment of the Oscars ceremony is "The Grouchies".
 Not only it's done by Accentuate the Negative experts, but references another famous Oscar.

-- Reality Ensues: The point of the Honest Action videos, which looked at Home Alone and Die Hard, and broke down how much damage would be done to everyone one and/or whether or not it would kill them.
+- This Is Reality: The point of the Honest Action videos, which looked at Home Alone and Die Hard, and broke down how much damage would be done to everyone one and/or whether or not it would kill them.

 - Right on Queue: Hal and citizens of LA waited for hours in line to see Shia LaBeouf for his #IAMSORRY event.